 Eating vegan but miss tuna salad?
 If you're a vegan (or vegetarian) who misses tuna salad or tuna sandwiches, you can get a very similar taste and texture using all the same ingredients, but substituting the tuna with tofu and adding a bit of kelp seaweed for a fishy flavor.

-- 1 block firm or extra firm tofu, frozen, then thawed and pressed
+1 block tofu, firm or extra firm, frozen, then thawed and pressed

 1 tablespoon minced red onion